nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Precondition**

-1. The file is in CSV format and ends with .csv
+1. The file is in CSV format and ends with `.csv`.
-2. The file contains valid data of at least 1 person
+2. The file contains valid data of at least 1 person.
-3. The header of the file is in the required sequence
+3. The header of the file is in the required sequence.
-4. Current user have permissions to access and read the file
+4. Current user have permissions to access and read the file.

 **MSS**